status-im/nimbus-eth2/docs/the_nimbus_book/src/quick-start.md

-# Run the beacon node
+# Beacon node

 This page takes you through the steps of getting a standard installation of the Nimbus beacon node running.

-The quickstart setup involves running two nodes: an [execution client](./eth1.md) and a beacon node — both are needed to run a full Ethereum setup.
+The quickstart setup involves running two nodes: an [execution client](./eth1.md) and a beacon node.
+Both are needed to run a full Ethereum setup.

 The beacon node connects to the beacon chain network, syncs historical data, and provides [API's](./rest-api.md) to monitor and interact with the beacon chain.